 When the chemotherapy is being given

-Some people might have side effects while they are having the chemotherapy
+Some people might have side effects while they are having chemotherapy.
+These may include:

-Problems at the injection site - azacitidine as an injection into the fatty tissue under the skin can cause redness and swelling where it’s given (injection site).
+Azacitidine is given as an injection into the fatty tissue under the skin and may cause redness and swelling where it’s given (injection site).
 This can be uncomfortable.
 To reduce the irritation, your nurse will change the injection site with each injection they give.
 They can also give you advice on how to relieve any discomfort.

 Your course of chemotherapy